raspy135/Qun-mk2/README.md

   * Looper
     * Sequencer synchronized, internal or externally clocked.
     * Looper can record the sound up to around 30 sec for each recording.
-    * You can record the sound from sound engine or external audio.
+    * You can record the sound from the sound engine or external audio.
     * **3 tracks**, **5 Scenes**, total 15 recordings in one Session
-    * Scene change while playing (Something like Ableton Live's session view)
+    * Scene change while playing -- something like Ableton Live's session view
     * Cut / Paste
     * Play / Rec / Overdub
   * Mixer
   	* Looper tracks can be panned for stereo
-  	* Integrated compressor (Fixed parameters: 30ms attack, 100ms release, 1:3)
+  	* Integrated compressor -- Fixed parameters: 30ms attack, 100ms release, 1:3
   	* Stereo output
   	* Mute by track
 * Micro SD card
-  	* Qun mk2 comes with micro SD card.
+  * Qun mk2 comes with a micro SD card.
-  	* All looper recordings, preset and granular sample is stored to SD card
+  * All looper recordings, preset and granular sample is stored to the SD card

 ## CONNECTIONS

 * Power: Use a good quality USB power supply.
-Connect the USB cable to `POWER` labeled USB port (Top one).
+Connect the USB cable to the `POWER` labeled USB port -- the top one.
 * MIDI: Use **TRS A** MIDI adapter to connect MIDI cables.
-TRS A type adapter is the same as KORG, AKAI and Make Noise's adapter.
+TRS A type adapter is the same as KORG, AKAI, and Make Noise's adapter.
 This is the lowest latency option.
 The synth comes with MIDI TRS A cable.
-* It has microphones and stereo line input.
+* Qun has microphones and stereo line input.
-* LINE IN and PHONE OUT is located at right side.
-Output is not strong, so please connect to headphone amp or mixer.
+* LINE IN and PHONE OUT are located on the right side.
+The level of PHONE OUT is not strong, so please connect a headphone amp or mixer.
 Looper mixer is stereo. **Please use a stereo cable for the sound input and output**.
-* It comes with micro SD card.
-Qun mk2 always needs SD card.
-SDHC is supported (SDXC is NOT supported, so the disk size is up to 32GB).
-Class 10 card (Normally it's indicated as Circled 10) or higher is required to satisfy the bandwidth.
-It's safe to remove when the access indicater is not lid, but it's not hot swappable, Please reset the device when you remove SD card.
+* Qun comes with a micro SD card.
+Qun mk2 always needs an SD card.
+It is safe to remove the card when the disk access indicater is not lit (see the illustration under PLAY MODE).
+However, the SD is not hot swappable.
+Please reset the device when you remove the SD card.
+SDHC is supported, and the disk size is up to 32GB.
+SDXC is NOT supported.
+Class 10 card or higher is required to satisfy Qun's bandwidth needs.
+"Class 10" is indicated on SD cards as a circled 10 or "C10".

 ## MAJOR MODES

- The synth has three major modes.
+Qun mk2 has three major modes.

-Button | Function
+Mode | Description
 ------------ | -------------
-Play | Play Mode.
-It’s for sequencer / looper.
+Play | Playing from the sequencer and looper.
-System | Setting.
-For load / save / system setting.
+System | Loading and saving data, and changing system settings.
 Param | Parameter Mode.
 Change synthesizer’s parameters.

 ## BASIC OPERATION

-Each major mode has sub modes.
-Select sub mode.
-For example, `OSC1` is a sub mode for Oscillator 1.
+Each major mode has selectable sub-modes.
+For example, `OSC1` is a sub-mode for Oscillator 1.

-* To switch submode, press SHIFT + 1-8 button or NO/OK buttons to change sub mode.
+* To switch sub-mode, press SHIFT + [1-8] button or NO/OK buttons to change sub-mode.
-	After you enter the sub mode you want, press 1-8 button to select parameter.
+	After you enter the sub-mode you want, press [1-8] button to select a parameter.
 * Press one of 8 buttons + rotate dial = Change parameter
 * Rotate the dial = Change the current parameter.
 * Long press the button to show the parameter full name and value.